core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 representation of a list of topics in the collection (see
  {{topic-discovery}}) that match the filter in CoRE link format {{RFC6690}}.

 Upon success, the broker responds with a 2.05 (Content), providing a list of links to topic resources associated with this topic collection that match the request's filter criteria (refer to {{topic-discovery}}).
-A positive match happens only when each request parameter is present with the indicated value in the topic resource representation.
+A positive match happens only when each topic property in the request payload is present with the indicated value in the topic resource representation.

 Example: